Mian Sajid Latif Qadri

 Serving the Community, Working in Partnership

-Jamia Mosque Al-Mustafa mosque is situated in the Redhill Surrey, a diverse town with a rich history.
-It is our belief that our primary concern should be to serve the needs of the local community and to work towards the common good.
-In recent years there have been noticeable improvements in Borough of Reigate and Banstead education, health provision, environment, and community cohesion.
-Our partnerships with the Borough of Reigate and Banstead, Local Schools, the local Police and fire services and many others have helped us to contribute towards these improvements.
-This builds on the very foundation of the mosque: a coming together of distinguished Muslims and to build Jamia Mosque Al-Mustafa Redhill the in the boroughs.
+Redhill Jamia Mosque is based right in the very centre of Earlswood Redhill Surrey.
+Our main priority is to serve the needs of the local community and to work towards the common good.
+Over time there have been noticeable improvements in Redhill Jamia Mosque promote education, health provision, environment, and community cohesion.
+Our partnerships with the Reigate and Banstead council, This builds on the very foundation of the mosque: a coming together of distinguished Muslims and non-Muslims to create the Reigate and Banstead first ever Jamia mosque.

 Promoting Tolerance and Opposing Extremism